 For in fact what is man in nature?
 A Nothing in comparison with the Infinite, an All in comparison with the Nothing, a mean between nothing and everything.
 Since he is infinitely removed from comprehending the extremes, the end of things and their beginning are hopelessly hidden from him in an impenetrable secret, he is equally incapable of seeing the Nothing from which he was made, and the Infinite in which he is swallowed up.

-Time may be found in the quantum Universe.
+Time may be found on the edge of the quantum Universe.
 “Could the parallels between the flow of our subjective, felt experience and the flow of energetic quantum reality indicate something of the nature of their deeper interconnection?” asks Kerri Welch.
 In the evolution of the wave function, a physical thought -- a speck of metaphysical dust -- acts as a proto-will and interacts with us.
 In so doing, it triggers in ourselves the awareness of information passed on to us.
 We might still debate whether consciousness “causes this” or is caused by what occurs during intervals of quantum superposition before collapse.

 In Orch OR, quantum information is ‘pre-conscious’ or ‘sub-conscious’, becoming conscious at the ‘Now’ moment of objective reduction.
 Thus each conscious moment incorporates quantum information from the past and the future, as well as classical information from the past (‘working memory’).

-Whether we perceive time as “flowing in one direction because it does flow in one direction” or “because our brains perceive it that way” is at the core of the intrinsic circularity spoken of by Paavo Pylkkänen.
+Whether we perceive time as “flowing in one direction because it does flow in one direction” or “because our brains perceive it that way” is at the core of the intrinsic circularity spoken about by Paavo Pylkkänen.
 As consciousness emerges, it appears to cause in ourselves the impression of time asymmetry.
 The collapse may be independent of how we experience it.
 “In the same way that entropy may be a subset of a larger temporal reality, our subjective experience may too describe only a portion of a larger reality” adds Kerri Welch.

 Entropy has many faces.
 It has been interpreted as a measure of disorder, the unavailability of work, the degree of energy spreading, and the number of accessible microstates in macroscopic physical systems.
 While each of these interpretations has a logical basis, it is unclear why any of them should have the dimensions of energy per unit temperature.